apecloud/kubeblocks/docs/user_docs/kubeblocks-for-kafka/cluster-management/scale.md

    --components="broker" --replicas=3
    ```

-   - `--components` value can be `broker` or `controller`.
-     - broker: all nodes in the combined mode, or all the broker node in the separated node.
-     - controller: all the corresponding nodes in the separated mode.
-   - `--memory` describes the requested and limited size of the component memory.
-   - `--cpu` describes the requested and limited size of the component CPU.
+   - `--components` describes the component name ready for horizontal scaling.
+   - `--replicas` describes the replica amount of the specified components.
+Edit the amount based on your demands to scale in or out replicas.

 2. Validate the horizontal scaling operation.